kordless/OpenBazaar/utterio/README.md

     {{ ipv4_address }}
     {{ ipv6_address }}

-Poop.
+{% if True %}
+foo
+{% foo %}

 The site supports a full set of Markdown syntax for .md files.